mikelgoig/php-microservice-example/docs/architecture/bounded-contexts.md

 ## Catalog Context

-The Catalog Context is responsible for managing the books, including their categories, and their stock levels.
+The Catalog Context is responsible for managing the books, including their tags, and their stock levels.
 It ensures accurate and up-to-date information about available books and their pricing.

 ![Catalog Context](bounded-context-diagrams/rendered/catalog_context.png)